Playfair Breaker

 Dictionaries

 There is a choice of dictionaries to search; more information about them is available here.
 The default, UKACD, is suitable for most UK crosswords and similar puzzles.
-If the ‘with repeated letters disregarded’ nox unchecked, only words in the dictionaries that have no repeated letters are considered; otherwise, all words are considered with any repeated letters dropped.
+If the ‘with repeated letters disregarded’ box is unchecked, only words in the dictionaries that have no repeated letters are considered; otherwise, all words are considered with any repeated letters dropped.
 The ‘Multi-word’ dictionary contains some sequences of common words that have no repeated letters.

 Presentation of results